 Canals are artificial waterways constructed mainly for transportation or irrigation purposes.
 The use of watercraft on irrigation canals is mostly prohibited.
 Similarly, water used in transportation canals is deemed hazardous for irrigation purposes.

-Oceangoing container vessels are huge by any stretch of the imagination.
-When fully loaded, they displace water by several hundred feet, making them susceptible to any obstruction in the beds of shallow waters.
 To overcome this problem, watertight cabins were designed to elevate the surface of the water, and along with it, the ship.
 This would clear the hull of any obstruction in the canal bed and help them pass more easily.

-1. Watertight chambers
+1. Watertight Chambers

 Canal beds and walls are lined with concrete to prevent the seepage of water into the ground.
 These chambers are supplied and emptied to raise and lower boats that enter the locks.

-2. Flood gates
+2. Flood Gates

 These simultaneously activated split doors enable a ship to enter the lock.
 They close against the direction of water flow, enabling the lock to remain watertight.